 The board will assemble as soon as possible to hear the arguments of the student and the vice principal.
 The board will then present its decision and the rationale, in writing, to the rest of the administration.
 The administration will then present its final decision and rationale, in writing, to the Appeals Board.
 Members of the administration may observe the hearing, but do not take an active part in it.

 At the end of the year, the disciplinary record of each student is reviewed by the administration.
 Students who have shown repeated disciplinary or attitudinal problems will be placed on probation.
 Conditions and length of probation will be determined on an individual basis.
 Students who do not show a marked improvement in the following year will be asked to withdraw from Saint Francis Borgia Regional High School.

-No food or drink is allowed in the chapel, computer labs, library, music room or theater.
+No food or drink is allowed in the chapel, computer labs, library, music room, theater, or hallways.
+Food may be allowed in the Academic wing if permission has been granted by the classroom teacher.
 Any student violating this rule is subject to a detention.

 Smoking, vaping, or possession of cigarettes or electronic cigarettes or any other form of tobacco / nicotine is prohibited on school property or at any school functions, home or away.
 Infractions will result in a penalty ranging from Saturday detentions to expulsion.